yinheli/ipmi-fan-control/README.md

 ## Why

 Our Dell R730 server's iDRAC is not works as expected.
 The fan always run full speed.
 And is very noisy, We digged but didn't fix out.
-So I build this for control the fan speed programmatically.
+So I build this to control the fan speed programmatically.
 And use RUST just for practice.
 Any contribute is welcome.

 ## Usage